christat/OmppuPad/README.md

 - [ ] Choose city for date and forecast (same as above)
 - [ ] No automagic discovery of Hue bridge and API Key

+## Credits

+Weather icons designed by Freepik from Flaticon.

 ## License

 MIT